course-dprep/ratings_series_imdb/README.md

 ```
 ## Explaining of the datasets

-The data is explored in the data_exploration.R file.
-This can be executed by running the file after the data is extracted with data_extraction.R.
-Variables not used in this research are retained in the dataset for potential future analysis.
+The data is explored using the data_exploration.R file.
+This can be re-executed by running the file after the data is extracted using data_extraction.R.
+Variables that were not of interest in this research are retained in the dataset for potential future research.
 Similarly, the genre_data.csv was downloaded to provide additional data for future research purposes.
-Below you will find the variable names and variable descriptions per dataset.
+Below you will find the variable names and variable descriptions per dataset, including both the raw datasets and the cleaned dataset.

 ### Ratings Dataset